PuneethM612/Login-Spring/README.md

 mvn spring-boot:run
 ```

+## Web UI Usage

+1. Access the application at `http://localhost:8080`
+2. You can either register a new account or login with existing credentials
+3. The app validates usernames to ensure they are unique
+4. After successful login, you'll be redirected to a welcome page

 ## Testing with Postman

+### Registration API

-1. Send a POST request to `http://localhost:8080/login`
+- Send a POST request to `http://localhost:8080/api/register`
-2. Set the Content-Type header to `application/json`
+- Set the Content-Type header to `application/json`
-3. Set the request body to:
+- Set the request body to:

 ```json
 {